ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 Indeed, `first` returns the first element of a list.

-Amazingly it work directly!
+Amazingly it works directly!

 Now, the part that makes me afraid.
-To grow the snake, we will add a tail to the list just after the moment it eat an apple.
+For the snake to grow, we will add a tail to the list just after the moment it eats an apple.

-The snake is now a list of coordinates, that follow each others.
+The snake is now a list of coordinates, following each other.
 When the snake will move, a new coordinate will replace the head of this list, and the tail of this list will disappear.
 So the re-draw will reflect this list shift.

 ```rkt
 (cond [(is-tile-blank new-coords)